NunoSempere/nunosempere.com/blog/2023/02/19/bayesian-adjustment-to-rethink-priorities-welfare-range-estimates/index.md

 $$ d(A \& B) = d(A) \cdot d(\text{B given A})\text{?} $$

 Well, yes, but I have to think about limits, wherein, as everyone knows, lie the workings of the devil.
-So I decided to use a probability distribution over 10,000 possible welfare points, rather than a probability density distribution.
+So I decided to use a probability distribution with 50k possible welfare points, rather than a probability density distribution.

 The second shortcut I am taking is to interpret Rethink Priorities's estimates as estimates of the relative value of humans and each species of animal—that is, to take their estimates as saying "a human is X times more valuable than a pig/chicken/shrimp/etc".
 But RP explicitly notes that they are not that, they are just estimates of the range that welfare can take, from the worst experience to the best experience.
 You'd still have to adjust according to what proportion of that range is experienced, e.g., according to how much suffering a chicken in a factory farm experiences as a proportion of its maximum suffering.

 And thirdly, I decided to do the Bayesian estimate based on RP's point estimates, rather than on their 90% confidence intervals.
 I do feel bad about this, because I've been pushing for more distributions, so it feels a shame to ignore RP's confidence intervals, which could be fitted into e.g., a beta or a lognormal distribution.
-At the end of this post, I revisit this shortcut.

 So in short, my three shortcuts are: